-Wine brands interested in using the Sonoma County Sustainable label must comply with all of the following requirements:
+Wine brands interested in using the Sonoma County Sustainability label must comply with all of the following requirements:

-85% of the grapes in each bottle bearing the Sonoma County Sustainable label must be sourced from Sonoma County.
+85% of the grapes in each bottle bearing the Sonoma County Sustainability label must be sourced from Sonoma County.

-85% of the grapes in each bottle bearing the Sonoma County Sustainable label must be certified sustainable under one of the four accepted sustainability programs.
+85% of the grapes in each bottle bearing the Sonoma County Sustainability label must be certified sustainable under one of the four accepted sustainability programs.
 The certification needs to be valid within the last two years and the wine brand will provide documentation to prove this.

 Wine brands must be able to provide documentation tracking certified sustainable grapes throughout the wine making process: from crush, through storage and up to bottling.

 Vineyards the grapes are sourced from must be certified to at least one of the four accepted sustainability programs, but not all of them.
 Some vineyards may be certified under more than one sustainability program but this is not a requirement.
 Wine brands must collect sustainability certificates from their growers.

 Wine brands bearing the label must commit to working with their processing facility and undergoing a Chain of Custody audit for each vintage and varietal(s) bearing the label.
 The audit will be conducted by one of SCW’s approved auditors.

 Wine brands and their processing facility must commit to participating in a random spot audit should they be selected.
 The fee of the spot audit will be covered through the annual admin fee collected by SCW.